 - 1. STUDENT FEES: All HSC students are required to pay the TTUHSC Medical Services Fee each semester.
 With this fee, you can access healthcare in the clinic and see a nurse or physician at no charge for minimal or limited minor problems.
-Students who hold Research Assistantships may elect to waive the medical services fee since they are considered employees and are eligible for employee health benefits.
+Students who hold research assistantships may elect to waive the medical services fee since they are considered employees and are eligible for employee health benefits.
 More information on this fee and its benefits can be located at the Student Services Site. - 2.
 REQUIRED HEALTH INSURANCE: All GSBS students are required to have adequate health insurance, which is separate from the Medical Services Fee.
-GSBS will occasionally require students to bring their insurance cards to the office to prove insurance coverage.
+GSBS requires students to bring their insurance cards to the office to prove insurance coverage in February of every year.
 Options for health insurance include: - a.
-Research Assistantships are eligible to pay for employee health benefits.
+Research assistantships are eligible to pay for employee health benefits.
 You must visit Human Resources to sign up for this insurance. - b.
 Students may purchase the HSC Academic Health Plan.
 For more information on this plan see the Student Services Site. - c.
 Students may purchase health insurance outside of the HSC. - d.
-Students may be covered by their family insurance plan.
+Students may be covered by their family insurance plan. - 3.
+IMMUNIZATION AND SCREENING FEE: Each Fall students are assess an Immunization and Screning Fee that includes the initial validation and maintenance of immunization records as required for Healthcare Personnel.
+Immunization records are kept up to date through the Office of Institutional Health.
+Annual services provided are TB screening, Influenza Vaccine, and completion of Hepatitis B vaccine post matriculation.
+The Office of Institutional health also provides follow up for any blood borne pathogen exposure that may occur while you are a student at TTUHSC.